 “No thank you, I like the dog Deets gave me.”

-Among all the little knick knacks in the box, I found a stack of Skilled Fencing business cards.
-I give them credit for doing some creative advertising but it is a little annoying to find someone trying to capitalize on a not-for-profit activity for the community.
+Among all the little knick knacks in the box, I found a stack of some real estate guy’s business cards.
+I give the guy credit for doing some creative advertising but it is a little annoying to find someone trying to capitalize on a not-for-profit activity for the community.

 Next to the park was a petting zoo with pigs and goats.
 It was suppose to open a few times a day but I guess since no one was there besides us, they didn’t bother letting them animals out.